dioxfile/Network-Scripts/Iptables_Share_Internet/README.md

 Iptables is a known firewall for Linux Systems, default in kernel Linux.<br/>

 # How to use it?
-Only run it in Terminal:
+Only run it in Terminal and answer whatever is asked:
 `$ sudo ./Iptables_Internet_Share.sh`<br/>